QryptInc/qrypt-security-quickstarts-cpp/KeyGenDistributed/README.md

                /bin (Windows)
                /include
                /lib
-               /res (Windows)
+               /res

 ## Build
 In a terminal, change to the KeyGenDistributed folder and enter the following to build the KeyGenDistibuted console application.

     ./build.sh --build_type=Debug

-Upon a successful build, the KeyGenDistributed console application can be found in the build/Debug folder.
+Upon a successful build, the KeyGenDistributed console application can be found in the following folder:

+*Linux/Mac - KeyGenDistributed/build*

+*Windows - KeyGenDistributed/build/Debug*

 Enter the following command for a complete set of build options: